"How to get married in Las Vegas" by Oregon Elopement Photographer Black Salt Photography

 What documents do you need to get married in Las Vegas?

 Only one!
 You'll only need to bring a valid ID with you to the Marriage License Bureau.
 A driver's license, passport, birth certificate, or military ID all work equally well.
 You'll likely already have your driver's license on you, so you're all set!

 Second, with your ID in tow, you'll both need to visit the Marriage License Bureau together.

 The Las Vegas Marriage License Bureau is located at 201 E. Clark Avenue Las Vegas, Nevada 89101.
 The bureau is open from 8 am to midnight, seven days a week, except federal holidays.

-When you arrive, you’ll be directed to a line of kiosks.
-Yes, in Las Vegas you get your marriage license from a kiosk – so modern.
-You’ll input all of your information, such as your names, addresses, previous marriages, etc. Be sure to have on hand any previous divorce dates, if applicable.
+A line of kiosks greets you as soon as you enter.
+Yes, in Las Vegas you get your marriage license from a kiosk - so modern.
+You'll input all of your information, such as your names, addresses, previous marriages, etc. Be sure to have on hand any previous divorce dates, if applicable.
 If you would prefer to skip this step, you can fill out a pre-application online before going to the bureau.
-The pre-application is good for 90 days, so don’t fill it out too far in advance or you may have to do it all over again!
+The pre-application is good for 90 days, so don't fill it out too far in advance or you may have to do it all over again!

 Once you've filled in your information, wait for a teller to open.
 The teller will verify your credentials and then hand you your marriage license.
 The cost of a license is $77, which you can pay in cash or by card.
 If you pay by card, there is an additional service fee.